Rheumatoid Arthritis Factor Test

 There is an association between rheumatoid factor and more persistently active synovitis, more joint damage, greater eventual disability, and arthritis.

-Other than in rheumatoid arthritis, rheumatoid factor may also be elevated in:
+Other than in rheumatoid arthritis, rheumatoid factor test may also be elevated in:

 - Systemic lupus erythematosus (SLE)